SukkoPera/Raemixx500/README.md

 	Similarly, this is a pretty basic method of switching drives and will require a physical connection between the pins.
 If you want a more advanced design that can switch drives using logic levels, have a look at OpenDriveSwitcher.

-## Other minor things worth mentioning
+### Other Minor Things Worth Mentioning
 Following is a list of deliberate changes with respect to the original layout of the A500+ rev.8A.1 board:
 - The footprints for all DIP chips use "long pads".
 This makes them easier to solder and more solid to the board should you need to rework them.
 This forced a few tracks running very close to the original pads to be slightly offset away.
-- C99 was added to allow for the correct usage of 318069-10/11 Agnus chips.
-Leave unpopulated for others (only 8375 will work).
 - The power connector footprint was altered to either accept the original connector, a DIN-6 or a DIN-8.
 I actually recommend the latter, as it uses more than one pin for the +5V and +12V rails, allowing for more current.
 - The floppy connector footprint was changed to that of a full IDC connector.
-- A simple floppy drive switcher was integrated, just below the floppy connector.
-If you want to use it, cut the marked tracks under J90, solder a pin header and use jumpers/switches to switch.
-- A simple Kickstart switcher was integrated as well, which supports up to 8x256Kb ROM images.
-If you want to use it, cut the marked tracks under J91/92/93, solder some pin headers and use jumpers/switches to switch.
 - The barrel battery was replaced with a BS-7 battery holder for a normal (non-rechargeable) CR2032 battery.
 Consequently, R913 has been replaced with a diode (labeled D913) and a couple of tracks needed some displacement.
 - The need to solder D912 to a leg of the former R913 has been removed.
 Just solder it in its place.
 - The RCA jacks for the audio and composite video outputs have been replaced with some that can actually be found nowadays (i.e.: those that were used on A600/A1200).
-This resulted in relocating R409 (whose original position seemed somehow improvised anyway...).
+This resulted in having to relocate R409 (whose original position seemed somehow improvised anyway...).
-- The above allowed a couple of tracks to be added so that the left and right audio channels will be somehow mixed whenever a single output jack is connected.
-This was lifted from the A600.
 - The silkscreen for some components does not match the original one.
 I used the built-in KiCad footprints as-is, when available.
 - The silkscreen and pitch of C303, C304 and C306 have been made smaller so that they don't overlap.
 - Speaking about the silkscreen, I have been quite liberal with it.
 I have used the default KiCad font and I did not follow the original label placement at all costs.
 I did this since today's technology can give us a bit more resolution in silkscreen printing, and I think that is worth using for the sake of clarity.
 Some ground stitching vias were slightly offset to make up space for labels.